-Bryan Young founded the design studio Young Projects in New York City in 2010.
-The studio produces multidisciplinary work ranging from architecture and art to furniture and objects.
+Bryan Young founded the design studio Young Projects LLC in New York City in 2010 and the licensed architecture office Bryan Nathaniel Young Architecture PLLC in 2014.
+The office produces multidisciplinary work ranging from architecture and art to furniture and objects.
 Current projects include a 20,000 sf ground-up Retreat and Spa in the Dominican Republic, a townhouse and addition in Williamsburg, free standing houses in the Hamptons and bespoke chandeliers.

 Our design process is open to multiple influences and conceptual trajectories; in this sense we are generalists.
 Yet, there is a unique bias to the manner in which we build, revealed through the conscious manipulation of material and fabrication processes to achieve new aesthetic qualities within each project.
 This effort has been compiled as a series of experimental analog techniques consisting of cast aluminum, pulled plaster, bent steel, pleated wood, hammered wrought iron and layered concrete.